 I aim to remind people to keep their child heart alive through sacred silliness, to inspire people to trust their hearts and live their dreams, and to be a reminder of the sacred and holding nature in reverence through my way of being and living.
 I consistently co-create experiences within my communities and in my work in the world that nurture healing, play, gratitude, and sacredness.

 I was raised in a neighborhood the forests of Macon, Georgia.
 I moved to the west coast at 18 years old, and have lived in forests, on sailboats, and on the fringes of US counter-culture ever since.
 I have raised two amazing young men as a single parent.
-I have managed a property, the Crossroads, for 16 years near the spiritual community of Mt.
+I have managed a property, the Crossroads, for 18 years near the spiritual community of Mt.
 Shasta in northern California.
 There I create a nurturing environment under the oaks where I host friends, family, spiritual seekers, PCT hikers, and work-awayers and hold Crossroads Cosmic Convergence musical jams.
-I have renovated an original cabin on the property where I reside.
+I have renovated an original cabin on the property where I reside part-time.

 I worked in alternative education for 17 years, receiving my teaching credential in 2000.
 I ran a one-room schoolhouse in Mt.
 Shasta, California for 3 years, then worked for an independent study charter school, where I collaborated as a team with families, teachers, and students, to create customized educational plans.
 I visited the student’s homes, providing advice and counseling to families.